iaifi/iaifi.github.io/current-fellows.md

 **Biographical Sketch**: Alex Gagliano completed his Ph.D. in Astronomy at the University of Illinois at Urbana-Champaign, where he was an NSF Graduate Research Fellow.
 Previously, he worked as a pre-doctoral fellow at the Flatiron Institute's Center for Computational Astrophysics (2022) and as a post-baccalaureate fellow at Los Alamos National Laboratory (2018).
 Alex completed an undergraduate degree in Computational Modeling and Data Analytics at Virginia Tech in 2017.

+*After his IAIFI Fellowship, Alex began a role in 2026 as a Research Scientist at PSI.*

 ## 2022-2025 IAIFI Fellows

 ### [Denis Boyda](mailto:boyda@mit.edu)